National Auto Sport News

 General Member Protocols

-- All participants must wear a cloth mouth and nose face covering or other non-venting PPE mask when in public areas such as at meetings, Driver Info and Registration, vendor areas and food lines, photography viewing areas, pregrid, fan stands and track viewing areas, “communal” rental garages, and vehicle tech inspection.
+- Unvaccinated participants should wear a cloth mouth and nose face covering or other non-venting PPE mask when in public areas such as at meetings, Driver Info and Registration, vendor areas and food lines, photography viewing areas, pregrid, fan stands and track viewing areas, “communal” rental garages, and vehicle tech inspection.
 Drivers do not need to wear a mask or face covering while in their vehicles.

-- All non-cohabitating participants shall continue to maintain 6 feet social distancing.
+- Unvaccinated participants should continue to maintain 6 feet social distancing.
 Face coverings are not a substitute for physical/social distancing.

-- Vulnerable individuals to COVID-19 (those greater than 74 years old, and those with serious underlying medical problems such as hypertension, diabetes, obesity, chronic lung disease and asthma, or immunocompromised state) should neither participate in nor attend events and should shelter in place at home until Phase 3, as outlined at whitehouse.gov/openingamerica.
+- Vulnerable individuals to COVID-19 (those greater than 74 years old, and those with serious underlying medical problems such as hypertension, diabetes, obesity, chronic lung disease and asthma, or immunocompromised state) should take extra care to protect themselves, such as RNA vaccination or strict social distancing and protective (KN95 or N-95) masking if unvaccinated.
 Non-vulnerable participants need to understand that there is risk of bringing the virus home from any event and should take extra caution to isolate from vulnerable individuals once back home.

 - Participants who are sick or coughing should not go to the event and will be required to leave.

 NASA Staff Protocols

-- All NASA staff working indoors or outside potentially in close proximity to participants or other staff members must wear a face covering or mask.
+- Unvaccinated NASA staff working indoors or outside potentially in close proximity to participants or other staff members should wear a face covering or mask.

 - Race control and timing shall be restricted to essential personnel only.

-- Any lines that may form during the event for participants or staff should be planned for ahead of time to ensure 6-foot distancing guidelines can be maintained.
+- Any lines that may form during the event for participants or staff should be planned for ahead of time to allow 6-foot distancing guidelines for the unvaccinated.
 This can include the lunch line to order food, driver info, etc.

 - In-car instruction will not be a required part of NASA HPDE curriculum until further notice.

 - HPDE1 will require the first session on each event day be “paced” by 3-plus instructor vehicles.
 This “pacing” is intended to control speed for the first session, allowing HPDE1 students to familiarize themselves with the track.